damc/football/README.md

 ﻿# Football

+Note: please keep in mind that I did this project long ago (about 6 years).

 This program creates a ranking of the best* football players basing on the analysis of the matches/fixtures downloaded from Sportmonks API.

 What is understood by a "good player"?
 Football is a team sport.
 Therefore how good the player is is defined as how much he increases the probability of a win of a team in which he plays.